Why the Holiday Food & Fund Drive Matters

 • UCSC Food Distribution:

-• UCSC students and employees receive food resources from food distributions both on and off campus.
+• This amount doesn't include the amount that UCSC students and employees receive from food distributions off campus.

 • UCSC CalFresh (SNAP) Applications:

-• SHFB processed 305 UCSC CalFresh applications, with a 77% approval rate.
+• Historically, SHFB processed hundreds of UCSC CalFresh applications, with a ≈80% approval rate.
 Before our partnership, the UCSC approval rate was below 50% percent.
+SHFB also assisted with...

-• SHFB participates in weekly Zoom meetings with UCSC Basic Needs staff so students can still enroll in CalFresh online.
+• Weekly Zoom meetings with UCSC Basic Needs staff so students can still enroll in CalFresh online.

-• Trained 13 CalFresh Buddies (student volunteers) to extend outreach on campus to general student body.
+• Training over a dozen CalFresh Buddies (student volunteers) to extend outreach on campus to general student body.

-• Worked with the Disability Resource Center to increase the CalFresh participation rate of students with a disability.
+• Working with the Disability Resource Center to increase the CalFresh participation rate of students with a disability.

 • UCSC Research: